Apollo-Level2-Web-Dev/L2-B2-assignment-2/README.md

 - Endpoint: **DELETE /api/users/:userId**

 - Response: Success message or,  If you can't find information about the user, show a clear message.
 Use either `instance` or `static` method to determine if the user exist or not.
-(Follow the given error response format).
+(Use the [format for error messages](#sample-error-response) that is given below.).

 ```json
 {